MakeSchool-Tutorials/Drift-Unity-VR/P7-Drift/content.md

 Due to some subtleties of the Unity file system, we’re going to employ a strategy that works like this.
 We’re going to write a script that executes when we press the Play button and writes an XML file from all the levels in a certain folder.
 Then our LevelManager is going to generate its array from this XML data.

->[info]
+> [info]
 >In case you’re unfamiliar with XML, XML uses bracketed tags to demark data, like a HashTable and/or Array.
 It looks a lot like HTML!
 In this case, we’re making a structure that’s like an Array.
 Knowledge about XML won’t be necessary for this tutorial, but if you’d like to learn more, you can find lots of information on the web, and/or ask an instructor!

 The first step we’ll want to do is to try reading from an XML file.
 We’ll need to put our XML file in a folder named Resources, so that we can read it into our game during runtime using the Resources.Load method Unity provides.

->[action]
+> [action]
 >Create a new folder called Resources.

 ![We created a Resources folder](../media/image111.png)

-Resources is a special folder in Unity that allows us to read files from it during runtime using a method Resources.Load&lt;T&gt;().
+Resources is a special folder in Unity that allows us to read files from it during runtime using a method Resources.Load<T>().
 We our XML file in here because we want to read it during runtime.
 Unity lets you have as many folders as you want called Resources, by the way, so if you ever want to load, say, both Prefabs and Materials via Resources.Load, you could add a Resources folder to your Prefabs folder and to your Materials folder, rather than being forced to change your folder structure to accommodate your loading needs.

->[action]
+> [action]
 >Now add a file to it named levels.xml using the text editor of your choice and add the following to it:
 >
 ```